bbx0/borgreport/README.md

 # Run borg as normal
 borg create borg create '::{utcnow}' /data

-# Export the metrics for most recent archive to file borg.metrics
+# Export the metrics for the recent archive to file borg.metric (and parse the repo name from BORG_REPO).
-borgreport --env-inherit somerepo --metrics-to borg.metrics
+borgreport --metrics-to borg.metrics

-# Export the metrics for archives starting with etc- or srv- to file borg.metrics
+# Export the metrics for the recent archives starting with etc- or srv- to file borg.metrics (and name the repo "somerepo").
 borgreport --env-inherit somerepo --glob-archives 'etc-* srv-*' --metrics-to borg.metrics
 ```